Risk Islands™

 Risk Islands™ Identifies Actionable Zones Before Failure or Escalation

 This creates an operational layer that enables precise, early intervention, allowing teams to prioritize resources toward the small number of locations where risk is actively forming.
-The result is earlier visibility, reduced investigative burden, and a shift from monitoring and response to targeted, prevention-led action.

 A good example of this in working practice is Project Newnes.
 Within this approach, a Risk Island™ is a defined area in which multiple signals converge to indicate an elevated likelihood and consequence before a catastrophic bushfire occurs.
 These areas represent actionable conditions for early intervention, allowing operational teams to focus attention and resources on the locations where timely action is most likely to prevent failure, reduce escalation, or materially improve outcomes.
 This reflects the same risk-based intervention logic used elsewhere in KartaSoft’s work, where ranked threats and mapped exposure are used to support targeted operational decisions.